How to use Facebook without letting it mine your personal details.

 As the saying goes, when the service is free, you are the product.

 "All data-based companies use collected data to make money.
-Where we draw the line on what they can and can't do is the $64,000 question right now," said Raj Goyle, former deputy legal director of the ACLU and co-CEO and co-founder of legal tech site Bodhala.
+Where we draw the line on what they can and can't do is the $64,000 question right now," said Raj Goyle, CEO of data company Bodhala and a former Kansas state representative.
 "It's extremely hard for people to safely use a platform when they are not completely sure what they should be protecting themselves against, and what warning signs they should be looking for."

 But for those who can't quite quit Facebook, there are ways to at least minimize the site's ability to monetize your personal information without entirely losing the ability to see what cute thing your cousin's baby gurgled this hour or what your co-worker thinks of his sandwich.